GENERAL SCOTT BOUDIN PAGEANT INFO

 No. At no time is a personal check accepted.

-24) Can I pay with cash, money order, or cashiers check?
+26) Can I pay with cash, money order, or cashier's check?

 Yes, but only in exceptional, rare, and specific circumstances.
-We accept cash only at the door on pageant day.
-Money order and cashier's check are accepted by mail or hand delivery to Scott City Hall as a last resort and only before 5pm on the Thursday before the pageant.
+We accept cash only at the door on pageant day, but a late fee is required.
+Money orders and cashier's checks are accepted by mail as a last resort.

-26) Where should I mail a money order or cashiers check payment?
+28) Where should I mail a money order or cashier's check payment?

-All contestants paying after 5pm on Thursday before the pageant must pay a $25 late fee in addition to the registration fee for their respective age group.
-This applies to online registration and payment after 5pm on Thursday before the pageant as well.
+All contestants paying after 5 pm on the registration deadline forthe division must pay a $50 late fee in addition to the registration fee for their respective age group.
+This applies to online registration and payment as well.

 No, we do not offer refunds for any reason.